Abhiroop25902/ml-python/Linear Regression/One Variable/README.md

 ## Hypothesis function

-consider a hypothesis function:
+consider a hypothesis function, which predicts y with x as input

 ![](./Sources/hypothesis_equation.png)

-which predicts y with x as input
+we have to tune &theta;<sub>0</sub> and &theta;<sub>1</sub> such that the line generated will be the "best fit" for the dataset given.

+## How to find the "best fit" ?